Metabolic Syndrome Definition

 Metabolic Syndrome Causes

-Things like unhealthy lifestyles, lack of exercise or physical activity often blamed as the cause of the appearance of metabolic syndrome.
-In fact, metabolic syndrome is also associated with the condition of insulin resistance.
 Usually, the digestive system can break down the food you eat into sugar (glucose).
 Insulin is a hormone made by the pancreas that helps sugars absorbed by your body’s cells to be used as energy.

 Those with insulin resistance, their cells cannot respond normally to insulin, and glucose cannot be absorbed by cells easily.
 As a result, glucose levels in the blood will increase even though the body has produced a lot of insulin.
 Ultimately, this can lead to diabetes, so the body cannot make enough insulin to regulate blood glucose in a normal range.